tytydraco/yessleep/out/I_was_recently_hired_by_a_pharmaceutical_company_to_analyze_a_newly_discovered_liquid_Theres_something_wrong_with_the_substance_It_wants_me_to_eat_it.md

 *"What the hell is wrong with you?"* I whispered.

-Starting from the bulb farthest from the bedroom, the hallway lights behind her flicked off.
+Starting with the bulb farthest from the bedroom, the hallway lights behind her flicked off.
 One by one, the squares of light disappeared.
 A wall of impenetrable darkness steadily crept forward.

 *Click.
 Click.
 Click.*